 Two optional questions involved beer trends.
 One asked what beer-related trend respondents were most excited about.
 Another wondered which trend they wished would go away.
 Here’s how that shook out.
-Each question received about 160 or so responses.
+Each question received about 200 responses.

 Beer Trend I’m Excited About

-- 12% listed Hazy or Juicy IPA as a trend they are excited about.
+- 10% of all respondents listed Hazy or Juicy IPA as a trend they are excited about

 Beer Trend I Wish Would Go Away